Tata Pixel: Zero Turn Drive

-The Tata Pixel is able to maneuver and can be parked in tight spaces due to the zero turn toroidal traction-drive, Infinitely Variable Transmission (IVT), and due to its steering system design.
+The Tata Pixel is able to maneuver and can be parked in tight spaces due to the zero turn toroidal traction-drive, infinitely variable transmission (IVT), and due to its steering system design.
 This results in a turning circle radius of 2.6 meters.
 The steering and the transmission work together so that each wheel is driven independently with inputs from the steering system.
 By applying reverse drive on a single rear wheel and forward drive on a single front wheel, the car is able to turn almost in its own length.

-Low Carbon Footprint and High Fuel Efficiency
+Low carbon footprint and high fuel efficiency

 The Tata Pixel features a start stop hybrid and regenerative braking system, with a fuel efficient and low emission diesel engine.
 It has emissions of 89 gm/km and combined cycle fuel economy of 1 litre/100 km.

 Design

 The Tata Pixel features a monographic roof, silver shaped window graphic and forward sweeping roof line.
 It also features 2 scissor doors for easy access and visibility.